sul-dlss/pre-assembly/README.md

 For projects that do not use a manifest (e.g. like Rumsey):

-1. Create a new project config YAML file and set the parameter 'accession_items' using either the 'only' or

-'except' parameter as needed.
+1. Create a new project config YAML file and set the parameter `accession_items` using either the `only` or `except` parameter as needed.
     You can include only specific objects (useful when you only want to run a few objects) or you can exclude specific objects (useful when you want to run most).
-Set the 'reaccession' parameter to false or nil.
     Also set a different progress log file so you can store the results of your second run separately.
 See the `TEMPLATE.yaml` for some examples.
 1. Run pre-assembly.

 ## Re-Accession of Specific Objects

-Very similar to above, if you need to re-accession a batch of material (for example, after remediating some files in your bundle), you can do this in two ways, depending on your project setup.

-For projects with a manifest (e.g. like Revs):
+Very similar to above, if you need to re-accession a batch of material (for example, after remediating some files in your bundle), for projects with a manifest (e.g. like Revs):

 1. Create a new manifest with only the objects you need re-accessioned.
 2. Create a new project config YAML file referencing the new manifest and